MK99MA/SoMoE-19/README.md

   ● Remove the file "soccer_mod.cfg" from your cstrike/cfg folder
   ● Remove / Move shortsprint.smx and duckjumpblocker.smx to the disabled folder
   ● (OPTIONAL) Copy the contents of the old soccermod created files (addons/sourcemod/config and /data) to the new ones (created after the plugin loaded) in cfg/sm_soccermod
+  ● (OPTIONAL) Remove SoccerMod only admins from admins_simple.ini and add them to the new SoccerMod admin file.
+(SteamID and Name required)

 ## [>>DOWNLOAD<< Please still read all the information below](https://github.com/MK99MA/soccermod-2019edit/releases)
 #### [>>Default skins download<< if you need them](https://github.com/MK99MA/soccermod-2019edit/raw/master/skins/termi/termi_models.zip)